Appsec Knowledge Center

 SAST is most effective when it works together with an enterprise-level suite of AppSec tools, allowing organizations to literally “shift everywhere” to improve their security posture.
 For instance, developers rely on open-source code and third-party libraries every day.
 Since bad actors will often target these repositories to inject malicious code and malware, adding source code and supply chain security analysis is an essential part of every AppSec While SAST targets code security at its source (i.e. – the developers’ brains) Dynamic Application Security Testing (DAST) scans running applications to best simulate how secure an application is in a real-world situation.

-“Shifting Everywhere” in a Positive Direction
+“Shifting Everywhere” In A Positive Direction

 Like most things in life, acceptance of anything new starts with understanding and empathy.
 Creating an open and dynamic relationship between developers, security teams, CISOs, and every member of the organization should be the ultimate goal of leaders in the application security space.

 Technology can be a catalyst for this newfound trust.
 Using SAST along with a robust suite of enterprise AppSec solutions like Checkmarx One can improve accuracy, efficiency, and trust in the people, the process, and the technology.
-It will empower developers to become valuable partners in building
+It will empower developers to become valuable partners in building.